Keyboard shortcuts

 23.5.2 Cross-Compilation

-Cargo can compile code for different target architectures (e.g., ARM for Raspberry Pi from an x86 machine) using the --target flag.
+Cargo can compile the crates within your package for different target architectures (e.g., ARM for Raspberry Pi from an x86 machine) using the --target flag.
 You first need to add the target via rustup:

 # Add the ARMv7 Linux target